-Free Workshops on Saturdays 12pm – 5pm at The ARC Centre, Alexandra & Ainsworth Estate, South Kilburn – you can still join!
+Free Workshops on Saturdays 12pm – 5pm at Harrow Club, 187 Freston Road, W10 6TH – you can still join!

-For our sixth project (Estate Endz) we are partnering with SHAK, an organisation based in the iconic Alexandra and Ainsworth Estate.
-Participants will be working together to create a short film about The ARC youth centre and the heritage of the estate.
-We are inviting all 13-25 year olds interested in filmmaking and getting their voice heard to come join us.
+For our sixth project (Estate Endz) we are looking at Silchester Estate to explore what makes a home?
+Participants will be working together to create a Radio Play and Radio Show, delving into the history of the Estate and it’s residents.
+We are inviting all 13-25 year olds interested in getting their voice heard to come join us.

 The free sessions take place 12-5pm on Saturdays.
-Budding filmmakers, photographers, architects, producers, sound designers and performers who wish to sign up should contact email@example.com or sign up here .
+Budding Actors, Presenters, Writers, Architects, Sound Designers and Performers who wish to sign up should contact firstname.lastname@example.org or sign up here .

 And here’s what our participants say: